rydata/rydata.github.io/_posts/2023-11-30-stat-analysis-ab-testing.md

 ## Project Overview

-- A/B Testing showed there is a statistically significant difference in average total payment between cash and credit card payments.
+- The A/B Testing conducted showed a statistically significant difference in payment amount between cash and credit card payments.
+- Credit Card total payments was significantly higher than cash payments.
 - Further analysis shows that the difference might be due to tips.
-- Another A/B test was conducted without the tips, showing that there is no statistical difference in fare amount, when tips were not accounted.
+- A second  A/B test was conducted without the tips, showing that there is no statistical difference in fare amount, when tips were not accounted.
-- Using the groupby function, we see that tips are only recorded for credit card payments.
+- Using the `groupby` function, we see that tips are only recorded for credit card payments.
 - Recommendations were given to incentivize logging of tips.